atomic-penguin/cookbook-gitlab-deprecated/README.md

   - Default: "ssl"

 * `gitlab['ldap']['bind_dn']`
-  - Some servers require a username in order to bind
+  - Some servers require a username in order to bind.
+  - Leave default if your server supports anonymous bind.
   - Default: "_the_full_dn_of_the_user_you_will_bind_with"

 * `gitlab['ldap']['password']`
   - Some servers require a password in order to bind
+  - Leave default if your server supports anonymous bind.
   - Default: "_the_password_of_the_bind_user"

 * `gitlab['ldap']['allow_username_or_email_login']`